Buying a domain name might not be a top priority when you are starting out.

 Then there are other types such as .net (network or internet related businesses), .biz (for businesses) or .eu (businesses or organizations in the EU).

-If you are in one of these categories then this would be a natural fit.
+If you are in one of these categories then you should buy domains that are a natural fit for your business.

 However, let’s take a situation where your preferred domain extension (e.g. .com or .co.uk) is not available but the .org or .org.uk is available.
 It might be tempting in this case to go for the .org or .org.uk alternative.